Laf111/CEMU-Batch-Framework/README.md

 BatchFW does not need Adminstrator rights.

 All batch source code is in delayed expansion mode and uses your system charset to check/handle the minimum of unsupported characters in paths.
+When launching a game, batchFw is completly silent.
+It opens its log if needed and open Cemu's one if it crashes.

 Code is well commented and is read only.
 If you edit source code, use a text editor that doesn't change ANSI files format to UTF8!